Today we are talking about the best Nikon lens for portraits and wedding photography.

 Well, of course, at 1.4, you’re going to be able to blow out the background tremendously, but this is an incredible focal length for portraits at 105 millimeters.

-Getting that distance to compress the background and even having the 1.4 is going to come in handy.
+Getting that distance to compress the background and even having the 1.4 will be helpful.

-Now don’t forget just because you have 1.4 doesn’t mean you have to shoot at it; if you’re shooting at F2 or F 2.2, you are going to see how sharp this lens is.
+Don’t forget that just because you have 1.4 doesn’t mean you have to shoot at it; if you’re shooting at F2 or F2.2, you will see how sharp this lens is.

 So this is a specialty lens; this isn’t the lens you buy right off the rip unless you are flat-out a portrait photographer and want prime lenses.

-If you are a wedding photographer, a portrait photographer, or anybody who does anything where you need to isolate the subject and have time to do it even though it’s an EYF, that is where 105 1.4 will come in handy.
+If you are a wedding photographer, a portrait photographer, or anybody who does anything where you need to isolate the subject and have time to do it even though it’s an EYF, 105 1.4 will come in handy.

-Now, it weighs about a little over two pounds, and it said under 1000 grams.
+Now, it weighs about a little over two pounds, and it says under 1000 grams.

-I love the 105 focal lengths, and remember, it’s a specialty lens.
+I love the 105 focal lengths; remember, it’s a specialty lens.

 Nikon 35mm 1.8: (Best lens for wedding photography Nikon D5300)